mgleis/disk-usage-insights/plugin/readme.txt

 Simply deactivate and delete the plugin.

+= Is Multisite supported? =

+Yes, but only for users with the "manage_sites" privilege, which Super Admins have by default.

 == Screenshots ==
 1. Largest Files and Largest Folders
 1. Largest Folders, Folders with most files, Largest Plugins, Largest Themes

 == Changelog ==

+= 1.1 =
+* Support for Multisite installations (user must have privilege "manage_sites" which Super Admins have by default)
+* Disk Usage in percent is now visualized with a bar in the background of the first column

 = 1.0 =
 * Plugin released.